criwebtools/clipboard-paster/README.md

 ![image of a zombie apocalypes](images/zombie.png)

-This is actually pretty serious, as it indicates a runaway situation - no doubt caused by a serious coding error wrought by yous truly - in which the Clipboard Paster is repeatedly creating and destroying some UI element.
+This is actually pretty serious, as it indicates a runaway situation - no doubt caused by a serious coding error wrought by yous truly - in which the Clipboard Paster EM is repeatedly creating and/or destroying some UI element; a loop that can significantly degrade performance.
 This condition is detected through a module that detects and reacts to UI "mutations" caused by user actions like pasting or removing uploaded images.
-When this happens a "mutation kill switch" is activated, that stops the UI mutation/reaction processes.
-Undead UI elements, mutation kill switches: a Zombie Apocalypse for sure.
-Anyway, in all likelihood this demented message will never pop up.
-But if it does...
+When too many mutation reactions are observed over a period of time, a "mutation kill switch" is activated.
+This stops the UI mutation/reaction processes, which will effectively shut down the Clipboard Paster EM for the form.
+In all likelihood this demented message will never pop up.
+But if it does please let us know ASAP.

 ### Other errors ###

 All 'handled' Clipboard Paster errors - including browser permission errors - will generate messages as above.
-If an unhandled condition is encountered, please get back to us at redcap@yale.edu.
+If an unhandled condition is encountered, you may not always be made aware of it other than by observing problems like not being able to paste images.
+However a diagnostically useful message should be output to the Javascript Console, which you can access through F12 or by right-clicking on the REDCap form and selecting 'inspect'.
+Please get back to us at redcap@yale.edu, with a screenshot of the Javascript Console if possible.

 # Technical Appendix